chaijs/sinon-chai/README.md

 Sinon.JS Assertions for Chai
 ============================

-**Sinon–Chai** provides a set of custom assertions for using the [Sinon.JS][sinon] spy, stub, and mocking framework with the [Chai][chai] assertion library.
+**Sinon–Chai** provides a set of custom assertions for using the [Sinon.JS][] spy, stub, and mocking framework with the [Chai][] assertion library.
 You get all the benefits of Chai with all the powerful tools of Sinon.JS.

 Instead of using Sinon.JS's assertions: